-Whether you are a professional athlete or someone who enjoys playing sports, you understand mouthguards.
+Whether you are a professional athlete or someone who enjoys playing sports, you understand mouthguard for braces.
 Sports mouthguards are an athlete’s best friend and for a good reason.
-These little appliances are practical, safe, comfortable and effective.
+These little appliances are practical, safe, comfortable, and effective.
 Sports mouthguards also work amazingly well with braces, a use supported by many orthodontists.

-Sports mouth guard for braces keeps your teeth and braces safe from harm.
+A sports mouth guard for braces keeps your teeth and braces safe from harm.
 At the same time, the mouthguard protects the jaws and jaw joints as well.
-Best thing of all, sports mouthguard for braces is very affordable and comes in various types.
+The best thing of all, a sports mouthguard for braces is very affordable and comes in various types.

-Read to learn how sports mouthguard for braces keeps your oral health in check.
+Read to learn how a sports mouthguard for braces keeps your oral health in check.

 What are regular mouthguards?

-Boil and bite mouthguards, unlike sports mouthguard for braces, are obligatory for athletes with braces.
-Whether it is boxing, basketball or other contact sports, mouthguards reduce the risk of injury to the top and bottom mouth and teeth.
+Boil and bite mouthguards, unlike sports mouthguards for braces, are obligatory for athletes with braces.
+Whether it is boxing, basketball, or other contact sports, mouthguards reduce the risk of injury to the top and bottom mouth and teeth.
 Among the many common injuries, mouthguards keep you safe from teeth cracking, jaw dislocation, tongue biting, mouth injury and more.

 While a regular mouthguard will keep the jaw and teeth healthy, it won’t do the same if you wear braces.
 For that, you will need to use a sports mouthguard for braces.
 These appliances are specifically designed for individuals who wear braces and play rougher sports at the same time.

-A sports mouthguard for braces is suitable for both adult size and children size and can be easily cleaned and maintained.
-So, before you choose the best sports mouthguard for braces, have the following criteria in mind.
+Sports mouth guard for braces is suitable for both adult size and children size and can be easily cleaned and maintained.
+So, before you choose the best sports mouth guard for braces, have the following criteria in mind.

-How to choose the perfect sports mouthguard for braces?
+How to choose the perfect sports mouthguards for braces?